Jones and Beach station

-Jones and Beach station is a streetcar station in the Fisherman's Wharf district of San Francisco, California, serving as the terminus of the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+Jones and Beach station is a streetcar station in the Fisherman's Wharf district of San Francisco, California, serving as the terminus of the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on Jones Street between Beach and Jefferson Streets.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 Jones and Beach station is about 0.2 mi from the terminus of the Powell–Hyde cable car.
 The stop is served by the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.